Here is a link telling about PSEO. Great information can be found HERE

 For a list of campuses offering PSEO to 10th grade students, including eligible CTE courses, access the Participating Postsecondary Institutions List.

 How to Enroll in PSEO

-Interested and eligible 11th- and 12th-grade students should contact the postsecondary institution to find out their eligibility requirements, which courses are offered and what the application process is at that institution.
-Access the list of Participating Postsecondary Institutions 2015-2016 for a list of schools and their contact information.
+Interested and eligible 11th- and 12th-grade students should contact the high school counselor to find out if they are eligible.
 Interested and eligible public 10th-grade students should contact the postsecondary institution to find out which Career and Technical (CTE) courses are offered and what the application process is at that institution.

 To assist the district in planning, students are required to inform their district of their intent to enroll in PSEO courses during the following school year by May 30.
 Students should seek guidance from their high school counselor to determine if PSEO is the right fit for them and their academic plan.
 Interested students must complete the Postsecondary Enrollment

 Funds are available to help pay transportation expenses for PSEO students whose families are at or below the poverty level, as determined by the federal government, to participate in PSEO courses on college campuses.
 Access the PSEO Mileage Reimbursement Program Instructions.
 If you have any questions regarding the mileage reimbursement for low-income students' participation in the PSEO program, contact Kelly Garvey at 651-582-8524.